 Releases getting mixed up on the wrong artist page is, unfortunately, a common occurrence with bands/artists that have the same or similar names.
 Alternatively, if your release was set up in a new artist page instead of an existing one, or the casing or accent marks did not get placed properly.
 We can easily get your release moved to its own page or correct page and away from the incorrect artist page for most sites we work with.

 How to file an Artist Separation with Spotify

-- Log into your CD Baby account
+- For all other requests, log into your CD Baby account

 - Under “Manage” click on “Spotify Artist Separations”

 - Follow the instructions, it’s that easy!
 You will receive a confirmation once the request has been submitted.

 How to file an Artist Separation with other partners

 (NOTE: For separations regarding YOUTUBE please see different instructions further down in this article)

 You will need the following information to successfully request an artist separation:

 - The URL(s) of the ARTIST page(s) where you see your releases mixed in with the other artists'